-See below for specific Measurable Goals that shall be documented in the SPPP.
-The SPPP shall be updated as required by Part IV.F.1.c, above.
-The Implementation Schedule refers to the date that a Minimum Standard must be incorporated into the Tier A Municipality's stormwater program, along with any ongoing requirements.
-In addition to the requirements of Part IV.F.1 above, the SPPP shall identify and discuss the Minimum Standard of each Statewide Basic Requirement (Part IV.B, above) and Other Control Measures (Part IV.C, above) where the following information is required for each item:
+See below for specific Measurable Goals that shall be met.
+The Implementation Schedule refers to the date that a Minimum Standard must be incorporated into the Tier B Municipality's stormwater program.
+The Tier B permittee shall maintain a stormwater program that meets the Minimum Standard of each Statewide Basic Requirement (Part IV.B, above) and shall: